google/autocxx/README.md

 # Current state of affairs

-At present, this macro does not work, because there is no equivalent of the `cxxbridge` tool that knows how to expand the `include_cpp!` macro into a `cxx::bridge` mod.
+At present, this macro does not work, for two reasons:
+*  because there is no equivalent of the `cxxbridge` tool that knows how to expand the `include_cpp!` macro into a `cxx::bridge` mod (which in turn is then used to generate `.cc` and `.h` files.)
+* lots of nasty hard-coded nonsense around include paths etc.

 However, this project does contain test code which does this end-to-end.
 At present, one of the many tests actually passes, proving that for the simplest imaginable case it is possible to tie `bindgen` into `cxx`.